 Thurston County's primary alert and notification system for notifying citizens of emergencies or hazards.
 When is the system activated?

 The system is activated when Emergency Management believes residents need a heightened level of warning to protect life or property.
 The alerts can be related to hazards requiring a type of action, such as boiling water or seeking shelter, or non-emergency notifications, such as extended police or fire activity.
 How does the system work?

-Alerts can be sent via text message, phone call, email, or social media, depending on your preference.
-Emergency Management needs your address, preferred method of contact and which type of alerts you'd like to receive.
+Alerts can be sent via text message, phone call and email, depending on your preference; and can even be sent to social media.
+Emergency Management needs your address, preferred method of contact, and which type of alerts you'd like to receive.
 What are the systems limitations?